 I love the combination of eggs and potatoes; no matter if it is a fried egg with some hash browns or the recipe that I am posting today.
-One thing about the egg and potato combo, it can be eaten anytime of the day.
+One thing about the egg and potato combo, it can be eaten any time of the day.
 Yes, I have eaten it for breakfast, lunch, and dinner.

-When I saw this recipe in August at It All Tastes Greek To Me I pinned it right away, because I knew that it was something that I definitely would be making.
-It has been on my mind ever since and finally this past weekend I made this potato crusted omelet.
+When I saw this recipe in August at It All Tastes Greek To Me I pinned it right away because I knew that it was something that I definitely would be making.
+It has been on my mind ever since and finally this past weekend I made this potato-crusted omelet.
 Eri from It All Taste Greek To Me pointed out in her post that you can use whatever you have on hand for this omelet.
-It is one of the things I love about it, because whatever you put into this omelet is going to come out tasty.
+It is one of the things I love about it because whatever you put into this omelet is going to come out tasty.

-The potato crust not only is it tasty, it is a great way to present this omelet.
-I did change it up from what the original post had, since I didn’t have everything at hand.
+The potato crust not only is tasty, but it is also a great way to present this omelet.
+I did change it up from what the original post had since I didn’t have everything at hand.
 But no matter what, it turned out delicious.
 I also decided to make my omelets in individual servings for something a little different, but if you don’t like it this way you can make it in a baking pan.
 My guys at home gave it a two thumbs up and noted that we have to make this recipe again.

 So check out It All Tastes Greek To Me.
 Eri always has great recipes and lovely pictures on her blog.
 So if you are looking for a new way to make an omelet I hope you try this out.
 It is simple to make and a great way to make an omelet.
 Enjoy!!